gwbres/hatanaka/README.md

 latest revision is `CRINEX3` and is specified [here](https://www.gsi.go.jp/ENGLISH/Bulletin55.html).

-For more information on the compression core algorithm,
-refer to the `hatanaka` section of the library
+For more information on the compression core algorithm, refer to the `hatanaka` [module section](https://crates.io/crates/rinex)

 ## Supported revisions